At the end of this lesson, readers should be able to:

 Analytical and forecasting techniques are parts and parcel of analytical CRM.
 It helps an organisation to determine.
 Customer revenue and predict future receipts.
 You should know that before you can accurately predict this, you must understand customers’ profile and behaviours, and know how they will respond to some marketing and supply strategies such as cross-selling, up-selling, retention among others.

 Data mining allows assessment of different, predictive models and the subsequent selection of the best fit.

-- Event Monitoring: triggers information or action based recognition of specific patterns of data within or among application systems.
-Data mining can be used to identify pattern of interest for each event.
+- Event Monitoring: triggers the information or action based recognition of specific patterns of data within or among application systems.
+Data mining can be used to identify the pattern of interest for each event.
 This can be as a result of customer behaviour or other processes.

 The main purpose of channel optimization is to ensure that customers desire maximum satisfaction irrespective of the channel they have chosen to relate with the organisation.

-- Personalization: Personalization has to do with the act of getting to know the customer through well informed data gathering.
+- Personalization: Personalization has to do with the act of getting to know the customer through well-informed data gathering.
 You are able to look at the past interaction of the customer with the organisation and use the knowledge to come up with personalized services for the customer.
-This might also include provision of personalized contents to the customer irrespective of the communication channel that he has chosen to interact with the organisation.
+This might also include the provision of personalized contents to the customer irrespective of the communication channel that he has chosen to interact with the organisation.

 At the end of this lesson, we have been able to discover that:

 - Some of the application areas of analytical CRM includes loyalty analysis, customer segmentation, customer profitability, predictive modelling, event monitoring, channel optimization and personalization.

 - Loyalty analysis helps Organisation’s to know the rate at which customers are defecting to competitors’ lifecycle.